Code: ZTMBDAY2026 | Ends in 👇

 hero image

-I may be slightly biased after growing up in the 90s and being inundated with hackers in movies, (and from working in the industry), but in my mind, ethical hacking is one of the most interesting fields in tech.
+I may be slightly biased after growing up and being inundated with hackers in movies, (and from working in the cybersecurity industry), but in my mind, ethical hacking is one of the most interesting fields in tech.

 It pays well, there’s always something new to learn, and the job itself is like an ongoing strategy game.
 You’re either learning how to hack into a system to find flaws or figuring out how to stop people from hacking you.

-In this guide, I’m going to walk you through the major skills and requirements to become an Ethical Hacker, share how to learn them, while also answering some common questions.
+In this guide, I’m going to walk you through the major skills and requirements to become an Ethical Hacker, as well as share how to learn them, and answer some common questions.

 So that by the end of this guide, you can start your journey to becoming an Ethical Hacker - even if you’ve never worked with code or computers before!